Pending Cases Involving the Board of Governors

 Haase v.
 Bank of America, et al., No 16-DCV-231823 (District Court for Fort Bend County, Texas, filed April 25, 2016).
 Case raising claims resulting from mortgage foreclosure.

 Burford v.
 Yellen, No. 15-cv-02074 (D.D.C., filed December 1, 2015).
 Employment discrimination claim.

 The Loan Syndications and Trading Association v.
 Board of Governors, No. 16-cv-00652 (D.D.C., transferred from D.C.
 Circuit on March 18, 2016).
 Administrative Procedure Act challenge to the credit risk retention rules issued under Section 941 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

 Ferrer v.
-Bernanke, No. 13-CV-01145 (S.D.
-Fla, filed July 30, 2013).
+Bernanke, No. 13-cv-22975 (S.D.
+Fla., filed July 30, 2013).
 Claim on behalf of putative class of mortgagors that the Board's Independent Foreclosure Review and related enforcement actions failed to provide sufficient benefits to borrowers.
 On October 28, 2014, the district court granted the Board's motion to dismiss the action.
 On November 25, 2014, the plaintiffs filed a notice of appeal (Eleventh Circuit, No. 14-15325).
 On April 11, 2016, the Court of Appeals granted the Board's motion to dismiss it as a party to the appeal.

 Crisman v.
 Board of Governors, No. 12-cv-1871 (D.D.C., filed November 19, 2012).
 Freedom of Information Act and Privacy Act case.